tc39/proposal-temporal/docs/absolute.md

 `Temporal.Absolute` is independent of time zones and calendars, and so years and months may be different lengths.
 If you need to do this, convert the `Temporal.Absolute` to a `Temporal.DateTime` by specifying the desired time zone, add the duration, and then convert it back.

-If the result is outside the allowed range for `Temporal.Absolute`, a `RangeError` will be thrown.
+If the result is earlier or later than the range that `Temporal.Absolute` can represent (approximately half a million years centered on the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time)), a `RangeError` will be thrown.

 Example usage:
 ```js